 Google Scholar: https://scholar.google.com/citations?user=S1hTKuEAAAAJ&hl=zh-TW

 Note: Google Scholar and ResearchGate information (preprints, publications, authors, #toomanycoauthors) may be outdated, may be incomplete, and may be confusing.
-For clear, complete or updated information, please see this site, with links.
+For clear, complete, and updated information, please see this site, with links.

 (call me Kit Jai)